 Create a shake using creatine and protein powder to drink after your workout.
 Be sure to include a good source of carbohydrate in your shake, which not only helps replenish energy stores in your muscle, but also improves creatine absorption.
 Consider blending your powders with nonfat milk, a banana and peanut butter.
 Or make a shake using almond milk, raspberries and flaxseed, plus your supplements.
 If you take creatine in pill form, take it with your protein shake.

 Things to Consider

 Even though your protein needs may be higher as an athlete, taking more protein than your body needs is not going to improve muscle strength or ability more than just meeting your needs.
-The National Strength and Conditioning Association suggests an average of 23 grams of protein with your post-workout meal to promote muscle gains and recovery.
+Too much protein can have negative effects.
+According to Human Kinetics, people with renal disease, on fluid restriction or have low calcium intake should not exceed more than 4 grams of protein per kilogram of body weight per day.